Contractor Licenses & Permits for a Landscaping Business in Canada

 You may find detailed information about licensing rules on the Alberta Municipal Affairs website, which will help you achieve compliance.

-For ambitious landscapers, Ontario has another set of licensing requirements.
-The Landscape Ontario Horticultural Trades Association’s (LOHTA) Landscape Industry Certified Technician (LICT) accreditation is a symbol of professionalism.
+Ontario has another set of licensing requirements for ambitious landscapers.
+The accreditation of the Landscape Ontario Horticultural Trades AssociAssociation’sA) Landscape Industry Certified Technician (LICT) symbolizes professionalism.

 Source